How I earn money and spend my time as a professional artist

 Finally, I try and spend time engaging in as much arts and culture as possible.
 This is something I have begun tracking more recently so I don't have full stats on everything.
 I am also working with some loose buckets so there are very well engagements that haven't been captured at all.

-Arts and cultural engagements2021202220232024
+Arts and cultural engagements20212022202320242025

-Books etc40241512
+Books etc4024151213

-Filmnot trackednot tracked7084
+Filmnot trackednot tracked708496

-TVnot trackednot tracked5578
+TVnot trackednot tracked557874

-Live performance and eventsnot trackednot tracked2938
+Live performance and eventsnot tracked21293854

-Visual artnot trackednot tracked321
+Visual artnot trackednot tracked32113

 SUMMARY πŸ’Ή

-In the grand scheme of things, three years isn't that long and I am proud of what I have been able to achieve in this time.
+In the grand scheme of things, four years isn't that long and I am proud of what I have been able to achieve in this time.
 Having the time and emotional space to invest in myself as an artist and in the work I produce has been transformational, even with increased financial anxiety.